bhainesva/Algorithms-and-Structures/README.md

 Algorithms-and-Structures
 =========================

-Implementations of various data structures and algorithms in various languages.
+Implementations of common data structures and algorithms in various languages.